Fix WordPress Memory Limit & “Allowed Memory Size Exhausted”

 Increase PHP Memory Limit

-The easiest way to fix this error is to increase the PHP memory limit.
+Increasing the PHP memory limit is the easiest way to fix this memory error.
 You can do this by adding the following code to your wp-config.php file:

 PHP